Building a Halal Investment Portfolio in Malaysia: From Saving to Investing

 Here's what this means for RM10,000 over 20 years: in a fixed deposit at 2.5%, it becomes RM16,386.
 Invested at 7.5% returns, it becomes RM42,479.
 That's a RM26,093 difference —money that could fund your child's university education, a comfortable retirement buffer, or the deposit on your dream home.

 This is the opportunity cost of playing it too safe.
-Want to understand how inflation is eating your savings?
-Read our deep dive on inflation's impact on Malaysian savings.

-But wait… before you rush to invest everything,
+But wait… before you rush to invest everything

 You need a safety net first.
 Think of it as building the foundation before constructing the house.
 Financial experts recommend having 3-6 months of living expenses set aside in easy-access savings.
 If you're the sole breadwinner or your income fluctuates?
 Aim for 6-12 months.